Conditioning on posterior samples for flexible frequentist goodness-of-fit testing: Main results

 where $\textnormal{d}_{\chi^2}$ denotes the $\chi^2$ divergence between distributions, and where the expected value is taken with respect to $X\sim f_{\theta_0}$. \end{Definition} Note that, if the data $X$ carries strong information for inferring the parameter $\theta$, we might expect that the posterior is not affected too much by the choice of prior---and therefore $\Delta(\pi_0)$ would not be too large, even for some $\pi_0$ that is strongly concentrated near $\theta_0$ (so that $\epsilon(\pi_0)\approx 0$).

-We emphasize that this prior $\pi_0$ will appear in the upper bound of the theoretical guarantee, but does \emph{not} need to be specified for running the algorithm.
+We emphasize that this prior $\pi_0$ will appear in the upper bound on the type-I error in Theorem~\ref{thm: validity}, but does \emph{not} need to be specified for running the algorithm.

 With the above definitions, we state the main result, which bounds the distance to exchangeability---and therefore, the type-I error of the aCSS-B procedure.